Introduction to

 specifically mentioned.

-between the seventh and sixth cervical vertebrae in the angle between the
+between C7 and Tl; in the angle between the lower edge of C7 (the seventh

 - When tonified: Tonifies the